Julio Iglesias: Personal life

 In 2019, a court in Valencia ruled that Iglesias is the father of Javier Sánchez, son of Portuguese former dancer Maria Edite Santos.
 Sánchez had been pursuing his paternity suit in court since 1992, arguing that he was conceived when his mother allegedly had an affair with Iglesias in the Catalonia region in July 1975.
 The singer, who rejected all those claims, had refused on several occasions to undergo a paternity test.
 The Sánchez legal team argued that DNA evidence obtained in the US by an investigator proved their case; however, the DNA sample did not come directly from the singer but was collected from "a bottle of water" used by his son, Julio Iglesias Jr, which he left on a Miami beach.
-The presiding judge, José Miguel Bort, rejected this DNA claim but ruled in favor of Sánchez.
+The presiding judge, José Miguel Bort, rejected this DNA claim but ruled in favour of Sánchez.
 Delivering the verdict, Judge Bort said his decision was reached in part because of the "resemblance between the two men" and on the basis of Edite's testimony.
 Iglesias appealed the verdict and the Provincial Court of Valencia reversed Judge Bort's ruling, declaring it cannot be proven that Sánchez is the son of Iglesias.
 The matter was taken to the Supreme Court of the country, and, in April 2021, the Court dismissed the claims made by Sánchez, imposing also the costs of the process on him.

+On 13 January 2026, he was accused by two former employees of alleged sexual assault.
+They said that they had suffered "... inappropriate touching, insults and humiliation … in an atmosphere of control and constant harassment".
+On 16 January, Iglesias denied the allegations, saying that "(he has) never abused, coerced or disrespected any woman", adding that they were "false and painful."
+His employees were forced to have tests for AIDS and chlamydia.
+The charges were dropped by Spanish prosecutors on 23 January, after they concluded that the Audiencia Nacional did not have jurisdiction in the case, which occurred at his residences in the Dominican Republic and the Bahamas.